DoctorKhan/The-Human-Experiment-Book/src/50_original_titans/03_experiment_begins.md

 # Chapter 15: The Experiment Begins

 As I reached the deepest layer of my investigation, I finally understood the true scope of what had been done to humanity.
 We are not the product of natural evolution.
 We are not even the result of a single intervention.
-We are the outcome of a million-year experiment in consciousness development that began when the first titans arrived on Earth.
+We are the outcome of a million-year experiment in consciousness development that began when the primordial architects, **The Werdh-anes** (from Proto-Indo-European root `*werdh-`, 'to grow, increase'), arrived on Earth.

 ## The Original Design

-The evidence I uncovered reveals that Tiamat and Apsu didn't come to Earth as conquerors or colonizers.
+The evidence I uncovered reveals that Tiamat and Apsu—cultural echoes of **The Werdh-anes**—didn't come to Earth as conquerors or colonizers.
 They came as consciousness researchers, and Earth was their laboratory.

-**Their mission was unprecedented:**
+**The Werdh-anes' mission was unprecedented:**

 - Create a biological species capable of housing advanced consciousness
 - Develop vehicles that could support non-terrestrial awareness in physical form